igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 # Loss Bits

-The draft introduces two bits that are to be present in EMPP packets.
+The draft introduces two bits that are to be present in EFMP packets.

 * Q: The "sQuare signal" bit is toggled every N outgoing packets, as explained below in {{squarebit}}.